hardbyte/rpython-post/readme.md

 3.1880952381
 ```

-So can we just ask rpython to translate this into a binary that runs magically
+So can we just ask RPython to translate this into a binary that runs magically
 faster?

 Let's see what happens.
-We need to add 2 functions for rpython to
+We need to add two functions for RPython to
 get its bearings (`entry_point` and `target`) and call the file `targetXXX`:

 [`targetrepl1.py`](section-1-repl/targetrepl1.py)